 Southern Maine Community College offers an alcohol and drug abuse education program that focuses on risk reduction.
 A variety of programming opportunities are made available to students annually based on incident trends and the needs of current students.
-SMCC hosted an Alcohol and Drug Awareness week in the fall and spring semesters and offered the following programs to students over the 2019-20 school year:
+SMCC runs an Alcohol Awareness week each semester.
+It is a week of active and passive educational programs designed to help raise awareness around the impact of alcohol use from a health impact to possible legal impacts.
+RAs also incorporate passive education on bulletin boards in the residence halls and student activities host campus-wide events like a Mocktail Event in the Dining with information about standard drink demos and the physiological impact of drinking.